 Another way to set the current limit is to measure the voltage on the “ref” pin and to calculate the resulting current limit (the current sense resistors are 0.200 Ω).
 The ref pin voltage is accessible on a via that is circled on the bottom silkscreen of the circuit board.
-The current limit relates to the reference voltage as follows:
+The current limit in amps relates to the reference voltage in volts as follows:

 Where TRQ is the current scaling percent set by the TRQ0 and TRQ1 pins.
 So, for example, if you have a stepper motor rated for 1 A, you can set the current limit to 1 A by setting the reference voltage to about 1.32 V and leaving the current scaling pins (which are internally pulled down) disconnected.